About Commissioner Presley

 having been elected at the age of 23, making him one of the youngest mayors in Mississippi history.

-Commissioner Presley served as President of the Southeastern Association of Regulatory Utility Commissioners, which is composed of Public Service Commissioners from the eleven (11) Southern States and Puerto Rico.
-He currently serves as chairman of the Consumer Affairs Committee for the National Association of Regulatory Utility Commissioners (NARUC) and also serves on the Water Committee.
+Commissioner Presley currently serves as the Chairman for the Mississippi Public Service Commission.
+He has also served as President of the Southeastern Association of Regulatory Utility Commissioners, which is composed of Public Service Commissioners from the eleven (11) Southern States and Puerto Rico.
+He currently serves as chairman of the Consumer Affairs Committee for the National Association of Regulatory Utility Commissioners (NARUC) and also serves on the Natural Gas and International Relations Committees.
 He is a former member of the board of directors of the National Regulatory Research Institute (NRRI).
 He currently serves on the advisory committee for the New Mexico’s State University Center for Public Utilities.